rich-lab/panel-manager/example/example.md

 ## Motivation

-When i was building an online editor, i tried to use the npm package `re-resizable` to create my panels.
-Like menu, hierarchy, toolbar, etc.
+When I was building an online editor, I tried to use the npm package `re-resizable` to create my panels like menu, hierarchy, toolbar, etc.
-But when the scene becomes complex, it's hard to manage and code when you should create more `Resizable` component to handle every panel.
+But when the scene become complex, it's hard to manage and code because you should create more `Resizable` component to handle every panel.
 So i create this component which gives you an easy way to manage these panels.